HACC2019/thique-atto/README.md

 # Installation Instructions

-1. If you do not have Python yet installed on your computer, navigate to https://www.python.org/downloads/ and choose the updated version of Python.
+1. If you do not have Python yet installed on your computer, navigate to https://www.python.org/downloads/ and choose the updated version of Python (Python 3).
 2. Clone/download this repository
 3. Navigate to 'thique-atto' directory in your terminal of choice